-At Wolves (est 2017) we have players that started with us that played third team club rugby that are now being selected for Surrey County 15's squads and 7's academy positions.
+At Wolves, players that started with us that played third team club rugby, are now being selected for Surrey County 15's squads, 7's academy positions and Quins academy.
 Some have gone on to represent England.

 At the Junior Touch Championships 2018, Wolves had 4 representations and in 2019 will have 6 children representing their country all coming home with a gold medal.
 WHAT AN ACHIEVEMENT for the kids......and something to put on CV's

 In Australia, they have 750,000+ registered players and a huge Junior program running through schools and rugby clubs.
 New Zealand has 60,000 Juniors playing Touch and a program that is developing in schools using Turbo Touch (a modified game)

 As a relative newcomer to the sport, the MOST frustrating thing for me when I started, this is echoed by a lot of Rugby converts, was the frustration in running through gaps and the frustration of having to go back to where you were touched.
 Normally you break the line and you're through.
 No, not in touch.
 As I played more and more I started to realise that the tactics behind the game were so relative to other disciplines of the egg-shaped game but included a steep learning curve of positional awareness exploiting and creating overlaps and reading defence.
 Defensively you need to adjust to what the attack is doing and try not to let them exploit you.

 Discipline Sticking to a game plan